baskauf/baskauf.github.io/bioimages.md

 # <http://bioimages.vanderbilt.edu/>

 I started the Bioimages website in 2002 with the goal of making high quality images of living plants and other organisms freely available for non-commercial use.
 My goal was to photograph the organisms systematically in a standardized way to make the images useful for identification and learning.
-Within a few years, the site included images of most common trees of the interior southeastern U.S. and flowering herbaceous plants of middle Tennessee.
+Within a few years, the site included images of most of the [common trees of the interior southeastern U.S.](http://bioimages.vanderbilt.edu/metadata.htm?//se-trees/list/se-trees) and [flowering herbaceous plants of middle Tennessee](http://bioimages.vanderbilt.edu/metadata.htm?//tn-herbs/list/tn-herbs).
 I also created an [interactive map of North American ecoregions](http://bioimages.vanderbilt.edu/ecoframe-map.htm) showing typical habitat views and common organisms.

 ![North Americal ecoregions](/img/ecoregions-web.gif)

 Currently the site has 16241 images representing 3557 individual organisms of 1219 taxa.
 Of those images, over 12000 are Open Data with a Creative Commons CC BY or CC0 license.
-I've photographed approximately 10000 of the images in the collection.
+I photographed approximately 10000 of the images in the collection.
 In the website's first twelve years, it had over 10 million page views (I've stopped tracking since then).

 ## Uses of the collection